processfeedback/docs.processfeedback.org/index.md

 → Guide for students to share their writing process with the teacher or peers

 **[2.
 How to obtain and share the "Edit Link" of a Google Docs document](./how-to-provide-edit-access-in-gdocs.md)**
-→ Step-by-step guide for studens to obtain and share the "Edit Link to their Google Docs document.
+→ Step-by-step guide for students to obtain and share the "Edit Link" to their Google Docs document.

 **[3.
 How to reflect on your AI use](./how-to-reflect-on-ai-use.md)**
 → Reflection activities for students to reflect on a writing process when generative AI is used.